rfotino/space-ai/README.md

 * [ ] Weapon drops, more weapon types
 * [ ] Powerups like shields, health
 * [ ] Parallax movement of stars
-* [ ] Loading/saving of user code using local storage
 * [ ] Quad trees for efficient collision detection / scene rendering
 * [ ] Planets with gravity mechanics
 * [ ] Better styling for docs